msimecek/Chatbot-Student-Workshop/README.md

 var lastFace = context.ConversationData.GetValue<KeyValuePair<string, string>>("LastFace");
 ```

-And then we compare what came in the message with the name of the face.
+And then we compare what came in the message with the name associated with the face.

 ```c#
 if (activity.Text.ToLower() == lastFace.Value.ToLower())